protomaps/protomaps-leaflet/SPRITES.md

 ## Overview

-Protomaps.js includes a sprite-like system for sheets of icons.
+protomaps-leaflet includes a sprite-like system for sheets of icons.
 A sheet is just a single-file HTML document containing SVGs; sheets are loaded and baked into bitmaps on a canvas, where they can be sampled efficiently via Canvas 2D `drawImage`.
 This is useful for resolution-independent map symbology inside web browsers.

 ## Format